DIAGNijmegen/website-content/content/pages/vacancies/3d-prosthesis.md

 - Choosing a relevant sampling/ data preprocessing method for your AI solution
 - Statistical analysis for a sanity check and (if relevant) standard adjustments
 - Training the chosen AI to apply the custom manipulations
-- Build the mesh of the 3D negative mold
-- Compare results with our pilot AI solution

-As mentioned, we have a pilot AI solution which will be used in comparison to the solution provided in the Master project.
+- Build the mesh of the 3D negative moldCompare results with our pilot AI solution As mentioned, we have a pilot AI solution which will be used in comparison to the solution provided in the Master project.
 Optionally the pilot AI solution can be used as inspiration for this project as well.

 ## Data